nobleans-playground/GLaDOS/doc/progress.md

  ## Box on wheels
 - working glados_simulation package: `ros2 launch glados_simulation simulation.py`
 - create own URDF in `glados_description`: use rviz to visualize
+- connect urdf to webots simulation using a diff_drive controller?
+How to connect other tf components?
 - Split `glados_simulation` over `glados`, `glados_description` and `glados_simulation` packages.

 ## ROS2 Controller in CPP for webots